5 February, 2020

 There are three different ways to onboard your users:

-You can decide on one of these ways or combine them.
-BUT you should make is short, easy, precise and focused!
+But you should make it short, easy, precise, and focused!
 Don’t overload your user with information.
-You also can use tools like Pointzi or UXCam to monitor your onboarding.
+You also can use tools like UXCam to monitor your onboarding.

 The onboarding process is the first point your users get in touch with your app.
 It’s up to you which picture they get from your app.